-- Macadamia nuts
+- macadamia nuts

 Several natural supplements could have the potential to lower blood triglycerides.
 Always consult a doctor before starting any supplements, as they can interact with other medications.

 Below are a few of the main supplements that have been studied:

-- Fenugreek: Though traditionally used to stimulate milk production, fenugreek seeds have also been shown to be effective at reducing blood triglycerides (45).
+- Fenugreek: Though traditionally used to stimulate milk production, fenugreek seeds have also

-With a few simple lifestyle modifications, you can decrease your triglycerides and improve your overall health at the same time.
+With a few lifestyle modifications, you can decrease your triglycerides and improve your overall health at the same time.

 There’s no need to completely change your diet and lifestyle overnight.
 Try experimenting with a few of the tips listed above and gradually incorporating other strategies into your routine to make more long lasting, sustainable changes that are easier to stick to.